La Romana, Dominican Republic

-La Romana is a municipality and capital of the southeastern province of La Romana, opposite Catalina Island.
+La Romana is a municipality and capital of the southeastern La Romana Province, opposite Catalina Island.
 It is one of the 10 largest cities in the Dominican Republic with a population estimated in 2022 at 153,241 within the city limits (metropolitan population: 270,000), of whom 149,840 are urban and 3,401 are rural.
 The name Romana comes from the word "Bomana", a name given by Indians to what is known today as Romana River.

 The modern La Romana International Airport was opened in 2000.
 The city is near several other cities, such as San Pedro de Macorís and the national capital, Santo Domingo de Guzmán.
 The city is a hub for a growing tourist industry with several nearby local resort spots, such as the beachfront Bayahibe, Dominicus, Casa de Campo, and the growing number of golf resorts that surround the area.

 History

 The city of La Romana was officially founded in 1897 as an oil town.
 After 1917 with the construction of a large sugar-mill the economy quickly shifted to sugar production.
 The commissioning of the sugar mill coincided with the rise in sugar prices worldwide, prompting the sugar industry to welcome workers from different parts of the country as well as other parts of the Caribbean, many families moved to La Romana for economic opportunities.

 In early 1960, Gulf and Western Industries, Inc. purchased the sugar mill and started to invest in the livestock industry which was cemented in the province.
 Meanwhile, $20 million were invested to rebuild La Romana and build schools, clinics, housing and other infrastructure for workers.
 During the mid-1970s the American conglomerate began selling its Dominican assets, and at the same time built what is now one of the largest exclusive tourist resorts in the Dominican Republic, Casa de Campo.